Pre-planning Schema Migrations

 Create a Schema Repository in Atlas Registry

-For the purpose of the example, let's create a schema repository named demo
+Let's create a schema repository named demo

-in Atlas Registry with the following
+in Atlas Registry with the following SQL schema:

 - Schema Definition